michael-betz/Fan-Tas-Tic-Firmware/README.md

 ## Software features
  * Software can handle up to 320 channels which can be used as In- or Outputs
  * All In- / Outputs are identified by a 16 bit unique ID.
 No configuration necessary.
- * All Outputs support 4 bit PWM with > 125 Hz (using [binary code modulation](http://www.batsocks.co.uk/readme/art_bcm_1.htm))
+ * All Outputs support 3 bit PWM with > 250 Hz (using [binary code modulation](http://www.batsocks.co.uk/readme/art_bcm_1.htm) over I2C)
  * All inputs are debounced and read 333 times per second.
 A switch toggles after keeping its state for 4 ticks (12 ms).
- * The timing for the WS2811 LEDs is strictly within spec by using the hardware SPI module and DMA transfers.
+ * The timing for the WS2811 LEDs is kept within spec by using the hardware SPI module and DMA transfers.
- * Software easily extendable by running [FreeRTOS](http://www.freertos.org/)
+ * Software is based on [FreeRTOS](http://www.freertos.org/) and therefore easily extendable.

 # Digital inputs / outputs